Managing after-sales EV batteries – unlike any other spare part in the traditional automotive ecosystem

 The rise of software-defined vehicles (SDVs) is reshaping the economics of the automotive industry.
 Software has become the primary driver of differentiation and profit, while digital-native OEMs, particularly from China, set the benchmark with weekly OTA releases, vertically integrated organizations, and cost structures that are up to 40% lower than those of their legacy peers.
 An example of this can be seen in the quadrupling of the market share of Chinese OEMs in Europe since 2020.
 Without a fundamental redesign of their R&D operating model, incumbents risk not only falling behind but also becoming irrelevant.

-WHAT it takes is a dual transformation of the operating model
+WHAT it takes is a dual transformation of the R&D operating model to unlock performance

 The SDV.OM Framework provides a clear path to steer the dual transformation of R&D organizations.
 The process begins with preparation, involving the alignment of key decision-makers and the establishment of a validated fact base across the six operating model dimensions.
 It continues with analysis, benchmarking against SDV front-runners to expose the execution gaps that matter most.
 Finally, it drives transformation by closing these gaps with targeted measures, clear ownership, and continuous steering via the SDV.OM Framework.
 Applied with discipline, the playbook enables CTOs to turn strategy into measurable R&D performance.